 Plugin #1: Rank Math SEO

-Getting your on-page optimization right should be part of every blog post or page you create.
-This plugin helps you to focus on a keyword that’s associated with your article and then drives the point home by reminding you where it needs to be used and how to do it.
+As an SEO plugin Rank Math helps you to focus on a keyword that’s associated with your article and then drives the point home by reminding you where it needs to be used and how to do it.

 It also helps optimize the small under-the-hood parts of WordPress so that you’ve got all the power you need on a post-by-post basis.